Alaska Experience Guide

 Flightseeing: Float planes are limited to 3 or 6 passengers each.
 Guests opting on the flightseeing excursion MUST provide accurate weight for safety and total plane weight limit calculations.
 Flightseeing departures will be staggered throughout the day depending on the total number of people flying.
 Departure times will be announced on Thursday night at dinner.

 Petersburg cultural tour: After morning adventures, you’re off on a pre-embarkation guided walking tour of town.
-The tour departs the Tides Inn hospitality room at 3pm and concludes at the Safari Quest in time for boarding at 5pm.
+The tour departs the Petersburg Public Library at 3:45pm and concludes at the Safari Quest in time for boarding at 5pm.

 Q. Should we expect to encounter rough seas on our explorations?